mingxin0607/kafka-ui/Report6.md

 #### 3.3.1 Result Table

-After using the spot bugs plugin, two types of report is gotten.
-One is in `HTML` format, and another one is in `XML` format.
+After using the spot bugs plugin, two types of reports is gotten.
+One is in `HTML` format and another one is in `XML` format.
 The report is under the `spot-bugs-report`folder under the `kafka-ui`directory.

 The following data is generated from the module `kafka-ui-api`.